 There is no second opinion in this that everyone in this world whether a man or woman, everyone wants to look beautiful.
 But what if I ask you to define the beauty of a woman.
-Will your answer contains a woman with a mustache on her face?
+Will your answer contains a woman with a moustache on her face?
 Surely Not!
-But today, I am going to tell you about a woman with a mustache on her face known as the symbol of beauty.
+But today, I am going to tell you about a woman with a moustache on her face known as the symbol of beauty.
 Yes, I am talking about Princess Qajar.
 I will tell you everything you want to know about her.
 Stay with me!

 The royal family of Qajar ruled Persia from 1798 to 1925.
 This is the story of the second last ruler of the Qajar Dynasty.
 The story starts with the birth of a princess at the royal house of the king Naser ud-din Shah.
-There was a newborn at Raja’s house.
+There was a newborn at Raja’s home.
 The king named that girl as Zahra Khanom, who later known as Princess Qajar.
 The king ruled Persia for almost 50 years from 1848 to 1896.

 The princess was born on Feb 4, 1883.
 She was the 12 daughter of her parents.
 The princess was born to the 3rd wife of the king named Maryam Turan al-Saltanah.

-Beauty of Princess Qajar:
+The beauty of Princess Qajar:

-As the princess becomes young, she was awarded with a fat body and a mustache on her face by God.
+As the princess becomes young, she was awarded with a fat body and a moustache on her face by God.
 But the princess never feels uncomfortable with her looks because she started getting attraction from people because of her different looks.

 History says that among thousands of young males who wanted to marry the princess 13 commit suicide because the princess didn’t marry them.

 Married Life of Princess: